-- False allegations - It's not uncommon for angry citizens or even cops to try to punish you further by falsely accusing you of not registering.
+- False allegations - It is not uncommon for angry citizens or even cops to try to punish you further by falsely accusing you of not registering.
 If we can show you were framed and did nothing wrong, chances are good your case will be dismissed.

-- Human error - It's also not unusual for government workers to make mistakes when entering your data.
-Criminal charges shouldn't stand if the failure to register was the state's fault and not yours.
+- Human error - It is also not unusual for government workers to make mistakes when entering your data.
+Criminal charges should not stand if the failure to register was the state's fault and not yours.

-- You didn't need to register - Perhaps you weren't convicted of a crime that required sex offender registration.
+- You did not need to register - Perhaps you were not convicted of a crime that required sex offender registration.
 Or perhaps you no longer live in Nevada.
-If you were no longer obligated to register as a sex offender, you're not criminally liable.
+If you were no longer obligated to register as a sex offender, you are not criminally liable.

 Penalties for Failing to Register as a Sex Offender in Nevada